乐闻世界logo

 2024年6月29日 12:07 回复

-Lerna is a tool used to manage JavaScript projects with multiple packages, which can optimize workflows that are difficult to handle using git and npm.
-However, LeRNA does not directly handle package dependencies, but rather needs to be used in conjunction with package managers such as NPM or Yarn.
+Lerna is a tool for managing JavaScript projects with multiple packages, optimizing workflows that are difficult to handle with Git and npm.
+However, Lerna does not directly handle package dependencies and requires pairing with package managers like npm or yarn.

-Pnpm is a space saving package manager.
-It saves disk space through hard linking and symbolic linking, and can provide native support for multi package (monorepo) projects.
-This means that we can use only pnpm to achieve the same effect when using Lenna in combination with npm or yarn.
+pnpm is a space-saving package manager that saves disk space through hard links and symbolic links and provides native support for monorepo projects.
+This means we can achieve the same effect as Lerna paired with npm or yarn by using pnpm alone.

-The migration from Lerna to pnpm can be roughly divided into the following steps:
+Migrating from Lerna to pnpm can be broken down into the following steps:

 1. Evaluate project requirements

-Firstly, we should evaluate the existing LeRNA project structure and dependencies to determine if all functions can be found to be equivalently implemented in pnpm.
+First, evaluate the existing Lerna project structure and dependencies to determine if all functionalities can be equivalently implemented in pnpm.
 This includes:

-Next, we need to install pnpm in the development environment, which can usually be done through the following command:
+Next, install pnpm in your development environment using the following command:

 sh